sriske2/sriske2.github.io/index.md

 ---

-I'm a Junior Computer Science student at Arizona State University.
+I'm a senior computer science student at Arizona State University.

 Find me on:
 <nav>